eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

   *Description:* How many sessions are currently in progress across the entire conference.
   *Formula:* `COUNT(Session WHERE isInProgress=true AND dayId in days)`
 - **maxConcurrentSessions**
   *Description:* The maximum number of sessions that are simultaneously running at any point in time.
-Implementation conceptual (requires scanning session overlaps).
+Implementation conceptual.
   *Formula:* `CALCULATE_MAX_OVERLAPPING_SESSIONS(all sessions in this conference)`
 - **activeDayCount**
   *Description:* Number of days that are still active or upcoming (based on the schedule).